nintanuki/frankies-corner/README.md

 - **Pegboard + 18 hooks built in** - the wall-storage luxury, tools at eye level, no separate pegboard project.
 - **Power strip built in** (AC + USB), so Tier 2 power is handled.
 - Extra storage already there: upper shelf, side organizer, hook.
-- Sturdy steel frame; optional casters mean mobile or stationary.
+- Sturdy steel frame, **500 lb capacity**; optional casters mean mobile or stationary.
 - Free shipping and 30-day returns make it low-risk to try.

 **Cons / verify before buying:**

 - **No spot for the monitor.** The pegboard fills the vertical zone a floating monitor would use.
 Fix: add a **clamp-on monitor arm** to the back edge of the worktop so the screen floats in front of the pegboard.
 Do NOT VESA-mount onto the pegboard itself (not load-rated).
-- **Seated height is the big unknown.** The product photo shows a tall stool, which hints this may be counter/standing height.
-Confirm the adjustable legs go down to roughly **29-30"** so it works with a normal desk chair.
+- **Seated height is the big unknown.** It's listed as height-adjustable (good), but the listing doesn't give the actual range.
+The product photo shows a tall stool, which hints this may sit at counter/standing height.
+Confirm the legs go down to roughly **29-30"** so it works with a normal desk chair.
 If it bottoms out around 34"+, it's a stander and breaks the sit-down requirement.
 - **Depth 23.6" is a bit shallow** - the monitor arm mitigates this by getting the screen off the surface.
 - **Only 2 AC outlets** - fine to start, but plug in a slim power strip once the mini PC, speakers, light, etc. pile up.
 - **MDF top**, not solid wood - fine for this use, just not for heavy abuse.